 The University Downtown Center (College of Community & Public Affairs) offers a multipurpose space that is quiet, private, and reservable for lactation and/or prayer.
 The space is located on the 4th floor and can be accessed by contacting the Dean鈥檚 Office in DC 333 or by calling 607-777-5572.

-Title IX extends protections to students on the basis of pregnancy, childbirth, lactation, termination of pregnancy, or related conditions, including recovery.
+Title IX extends protections to students on the basis of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom.

-If you have experienced a recent loss related to pregnancy or other related conditions, you may still qualify for reasonable modifications under Title IX.
+If you have experienced a recent loss related to pregnancy or other related conditions, you may still qualify for reasonable accommodations under Title IX.

-As Title IX is a federal law that prohibits discrimination based on sex, some of the same protections and modifications apply to fathers as well.
-In some situations, fathers may not receive the same modifications due to the nature of pregnancy and recovery.
-We encourage fathers to contact our office to discuss reasonable modifications.
+As Title IX is a federal law that prohibits discrimination based on sex, some of the same protections and accommodations apply to non-pregnant parents as well.
+In some situations, these students may not receive the same accommodations due to the nature of pregnancy and recovery.
+We encourage non-pregnant parents to contact our office to discuss reasonable accommodations.

 Faculty/Instructors interested in receiving training for how best to support pregnant and parenting students are encouraged to contact the Title IX Office to request a training presentation for their department, division, committee, or organization.
 The Title IX Office is also happy to consult with faculty one-on-one to discuss questions they may have.

-**Syllabi Insert: 绿帽社 does not discriminate against any student on the basis of pregnancy or related conditions.
+**Syllabi Insert: 绿帽社 does not discriminate against any student on the basis of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom.
 Absences due to medical conditions relating to pregnancy will be excused for as long as deemed medically necessary by a student鈥檚 doctor and students will be given the opportunity to make up missed work.
-Students needing reasonable modifications can seek assistance from the Title IX Office.
+Students needing reasonable accommodations can seek assistance from the Title IX Office.

 The Title IX Office is committed to supporting an environment free from gender-based violence, harassment, and discrimination.

-If you have questions about a reasonable modification being met, have a complaint, or have experienced discrimination/harassment related to being a pregnant/parenting student, please contact the Title IX Office
+If you have questions about a reasonable accommodation being met, have a complaint, or have experienced discrimination/harassment related to being a pregnant/parenting student, please contact the Title IX Office.